thomassamoth/ansiconverter/README.md

 ### &#127912; Styles module

 Several text styles are available as well.
-You can even [combine them with colours](#combination-of-colours-and-styles)
+You can even [combine them](#combination-of-colours-and-styles) with colours.

 | Style                        | Method               |
 |------------------------------|----------------------|